-As Finch’s Project Manager, specializing in field service projects, Jeff brings over 35+ years of field service experience.
+As Finch’s Field Service Project Manager, Jeff brings over 35+ years of field service experience.
 In addition to Rotary Processing Equipment projects, Jeff has supervised up to 30 people on intricate cement plant projects including bucket elevator replacements, pan conveyor replacement, drag chains, air seals, kiln nose replacements, finish mill liners, trunnion replacements, ID fan repairs, etc. Jeff enjoys finding the most efficient means to repair or install a component or system and can even work directly on the project to include all modes of welding.

 Finch is capable of manufacturing both large and small scale equipment and machinery.
 Some of this equipment is the largest in the industry.

 - Vertical Boring Mill with 18’-9” Swing